cmurphy16/MTG_BR_Checker/README.md

 ## What does this even do?
 When Wizards of the Coast create a Banned & Restricted Announcement you'll be greeted with "You are not authorized the view this page." when you go to the link, because it hasn't been released yet.

-That page has a response code of 403 Forbidden; and since every B&R is on a Monday, and the links are basically the same with a different date in them we can automatically create a link and check future Monday links for a 403 response code.
-If there is one we know there's a B&R planned that Monday.
+That page has a response code of 403 Forbidden.
+Since every B&R is on a Monday, and the links are basically all the same with a different date in them we can automatically create a link and check future Monday links for a 403 response code.
+If there is one we know there's a B&R planned for that Monday.

 ## Contents